Prelude – Earthly Awakening

 Regality – Earthly Divinity

-The weighing of evidence connotation for the Scales of Justice is a corruption .
+The weighing of evidence connotation for the Scales of Justice does serve as a diversion

 This earthly realm is one of free will and free choice providing that the exertion of such

-causes no physical harm to others or their personal property and possessions .
+causes no physical harm to others or their immediate personal property

 No man made artificial / human law is binding without consent both collectively and